Ten reasons why you shouldn’t let your persuasive employer change your mind when you resign:

 5. Being sidelined

 Counteroffers are often sideways ‘promotions’ that amount to nothing more than mouldering on the limb until it breaks off.
-The real promotions go to people who haven’t been naughty and threatened to resign.
+The real promotions go to people who haven’t been ‘disloyal’ and threatened to resign.

 6. Loss of trust

 “After all we’ve been to each other”.
-Many bosses view resignations as gross disloyalty and things are never quite the same again.
+Many bosses and employers view resignations as a betrayal and things are never quite the same again.

 You made your decision to resign with a calculated weighing up of the facts.
-Trying to do so with the flattery, emotional blackmail and other pressures in a counteroffer will inevitably mean that making a rational decision is virtually impossible.
+Trying reevaluate the decision with the flattery, emotional blackmail and other pressures of a counteroffer will inevitably mean that being entirely rational is virtually impossible.

 8. Delaying the inevitable

 The same circumstances that caused you to consider a change will very probably repeat themselves in future if you accept a counteroffer now.
-The reality is that most people who are “bought back” leave within 12 months anyway.
+The reality is that as many as 90% of people who are “bought back” or persuaded to stay, leave within 12 months anyway for one reason or another.

 9. The bluff

-Fish that didn’t escape.
 Acceptance of a counteroffer very often leads to a perception that you were only fishing in the first place.
-This does your status no good with current or potential future employers or headhunters.
+This does your status no good with your current employer or your colleagues.

 10. The power of persuasion

-It would be surprising if they DIDN’T try to persuade a great employee to stay: and they have much more experience of handling resignations that you do of resigning.
-They are old hands and know what buttons to press to change your mind.
+It would be surprising, verging on insulting, if they DIDN’T try to persuade a great employee to stay.
+They have MUCH more experience of handling resignations that you do of resigning.
+They are old hands, probably know you well and so know exactly what buttons to press to change your mind.